MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 > [!div class="checklist"]
 >
 > - **Step 1: Provision a SQL Database instance in Azure.** Contoso provisions a SQL instance in Azure.
 After the app website is migrate to Azure, the WCF service web app will point to this instance.
-> - **Step 2: Migrate the database with DMS.** Contoso migrates the app database with the Azure Data Migration Service.
+> - **Step 2: Assess the database with Azure Database Migration Assistant (DMA) and migrate the Database Migration Service (DMS).** Contoso assesses the database for migration then migrates the application database with the Azure Data Migration Service.
 > - **Step 3: Provision web apps.** Contoso provisions the two web apps.
 > - **Step 4: Set up Azure DevOps.** Contoso creates a new Azure DevOps project, and imports the Git repo.
 > - **Step 5: Configure connection strings.** Contoso configures connection strings so that the web tier web app, the WCF service web app, and the SQL instance can communicate.